 Spain has not had a tournament at Wimbledon commensurate with the potential of its players for many years.
 Only four of them, two men and two women, have managed to lift the champion’s trophy at the All England Club throughout history.
-Manolo Santana, Conchita Martínez, Rafael Nadal and Garbiñe Muguruza have been responsible, until the current edition, for putting Spain on the winners’ list at the London Grand Slam.
+Manolo Santana, Conchita Martínez, Rafael Nadal and Garbiñe Muguruza have been responsible.
+Until the current edition, for putting Spain on the winners’ list at the London Grand Slam.

 After Manolo Santana’s victory, there were many years of drought until Conchita Martínez won the first women’s title.

-Rafael Nadal, the best Spanish tennis player in history, is also the Spanish player who has won the most titles on grass.
+Rafael Nadal, the best Spanish tennis player in history, is also the Spanish player who has won the most titles on the grass.

 The last Spanish triumph at Wimbledon came at the hands of Garbiñe Muguruza.
 The Venezuelan-born tennis player won the champion’s trophy in the 2017 edition, after having played in the final two years earlier.
 On that occasion, Muguruza beat American Venus Williams in two sets, completing a Spanish record at Wimbledon in search of a sixth Wimbledon title.